Odor, Yankees rally in 8th, end Boston’s 4-game win streak

 The Red Sox, who had won four in a row, put runners on second and third with two outs in the ninth before Aroldis Chapman struck out Kiké Hernández for his 18th save.

 New York can earn a split of the four-game series Sunday at Fenway Park.
+The Yankees, who could have fallen double-digit games out of first place in the AL East, moved within eight games of the Red Sox.

 Boston starter Nathan Eovaldi was breezing along, throwing a shutout with two outs in the eighth before he was lifted after Brett Gardner’s RBI single.